Lightning999933/Satisfactory-Graphical-tweaks/README.md

 notes:
-NOTE: This is currently an experimental build, theres next to no testing at this time, performance impacts of each preset is a mystery to me at this point in time
+NOTE: This is currently an experimental build, theres next to no testing at this time, performance impacts of some presets arent clear, and the presets require more refinment

 installation:
 copy the engine.ini(and Scalability.ini) here %localAppdata%\FactoryGame\saved\config\Windows and overwrite the vanilla files with the same names